simonspa/resolution-simulator/README.md

   double MIM26 = 50e-3 / X0_Si + 50e-3 / X0_Kapton;
   ```

-* The resolution is always given as intrinsic resolution of the respective sensor in units of micrometer.
+* The resolution should always be given as intrinsic resolution of the respective sensor in units of micrometer.

+* The constructor of the telescope class takes the radiation length of the surrounding volume as optional parameter:

+`telescope(std::vector<gblsim::plane> planes, double beam_energy, double material = X0_Air);`

+It defaults to the radiation length of dry air but can be replaced with other materials or with vacuum (`X0 = 0`) for comparison.